Monmouth School: Buildings

-The school's building of greatest architectural merit is the Grade II*-listed Chapel House.
+The school's building of greatest architectural merit was Chapel House, which is Grade II*-listed.
+(Note: Following the 2024 merger, the school consolidated its built estate, and Chapel House was put up for sale in 2026.)
 The architectural historian John Newman describes the 18th-century building, situated on the Hereford Road away from the main school site, as "the best house in the entire street".
-More modern developments include the School Hall of 1961, redeveloped in the early 21st century and now the Blake Theatre, the Red Lion Block of the same date and the Science Block of 1981–84.
-In 1985–86, two ceramic murals were designed for the chapel by the Polish religious artist Adam Kossowski, a friend and wartime colleague of the school's Head of Art from 1947 to 1978, Otto Maciag (1918–2000).
+More modern developments include the School Hall of 1961, redeveloped in the early 21st century and now the Blake Theatre, the Red Lion Block of the same date and the Science Block of 1981–1984.
+In 1985–86, two ceramic murals were designed for the chapel by the Polish religious artist Adam Kossowski, a friend and wartime colleague of the school's Head of Art from 1947 to 1978, Otto Maciag.
 Executed by Maciag, and another art master at the school, Michael Tovey, the murals were dedicated at a service led by the Rt Revd Clifford Wright, Bishop of Monmouth, on 3 October 1987.
 Bishop Wright described them as "masterpieces of twentieth-century religious art".
 In November 2008, a £2.3 million sports pavilion was completed and opened by the former British Lions player and Welsh captain, Eddie Butler, an Old Monmothian.
 It was designed by the architects Buttress Fuller Alsop Williams.
 In 2011, the school began the Heart Project.
 This led to the sale of some outlying sites, such as St James's House, and the re-organisation of others, to assist in the raising of funds for the redevelopment of the main school site.
 Further funds came from the Haberdashers' Company, and the first phase was completed with the rebuilding of the Red Lion Block, renamed the William Jones Building.